 The problem with this data was that sometimes stations were excluded from the collection.
 This applied to some, but not all, stations that the train moved through but didn’t call at.
 However, the system that I was building absolutely needed to know every station that the train passed through, along with the estimated time at which the train would pass each station.

-I solved this problem by applying divide and conquer principle that I have learned from studying algorithms.
+I solved this problem by applying the divide and conquer principle that I have learned from studying algorithms.
 The collection of calling stations would be iteratively traversed from both ends.
 So would be the reference data containing all stations along a particular route.
 This way, any stations missing from the list of passing stations would be determined and inserted into the data.
-And, because the traversal is happening both ways, the time at which the train is expected to pass the station would be interpolated efficiently and with a reasonable accuracy.
+And, because the traversal is happening both ways, the time at which the train is expected to pass the station would be interpolated efficiently and with reasonable accuracy.

-If I didn’t know any algorithms, I would still have come up with a solution.
-But my solution would probably not be as efficient.
+If I didn’t know any algorithms, I would still have come up with a solution, but my solution would probably not be as efficient.
 Perhaps, it would even be an acceptable solution if the system would have been expected to only deal with small volumes of data.
 However, since the system was being built to handle large volumes of real-time train data, any brute-force type of solution would not have been efficient enough to deal with it.

 Big tech would always asses your knowledge of algorithms

-As well as teaching you how to think and giving you tools to solve your own bespoke problems in the most efficient way possible, algorithms are the only way to get employed by large tech companies, such as Amazon, Google, Microsoft and Uber.
+As well as teaching you how to think and giving you tools to solve your own bespoke problems in the most efficient way possible, algorithms are the only way to get employed by large tech companies, such as Amazon, Google, Microsoft, and Uber.
 Every single one of these companies assesses your knowledge of algorithms during the recruitment process.

 And the reason for it is simple.
 When big tech companies hire a developer, they often wouldn’t look to place the developer in a specific role.
 The candidate would usually be expected to be able to fit into any of a relatively wide range of roles.
-And in some of them, the developers are guaranteed to encounter problems where only algorithmic solution would be suitable.
+And in some of them, the developers are guaranteed to encounter problems where only algorithmic solutions would be suitable.

 But not all of these companies would want to know if you can tell the difference between bubble sort and merge sort.
 Amazon, for example, will give you some bespoke problems to solve during the interview.
 Those are precisely the kind of problems I’ve previously mentioned.
 You can’t solve them by just applying any standard classic algorithm, but you would require to use the fundamental principles of those to develop your own bespoke algorithms.

 So, it doesn’t matter if you know many algorithms by name.
-Even if you forgot the proper name for, let’s say, binary search, you would still have a good chance of passing Amazon interview, as long as you’ve had a reasonable amount of practice with algorithms.
+Even if you forgot the proper name for, let’s say, binary search, you would still have a good chance of passing the Amazon interview, as long as you’ve had a reasonable amount of practice with algorithms.

 Basically, they don’t care how much academic knowledge you have.
 All they care about is whether you can solve complex problems efficiently.